To many a Fiat 500 (Fiat Cinquecento) is just a car. To me it is way more than that...

 It was the age of the Italian Dream.

-The age of yes we can, and of making Italy great again ... but in a simple and humble way.
+The age of making Italy great again... in a simple and humble way.

 Italians look back nostalgically on this innocent idyll.